 Intersection shows the percentage of your competitor's unique keywords (yellow), common keywords (green) and your website's unique keywords (blue).

-To share the stats with your customers or with co-workers, you can Download the Market Share report in PDF format, or Export the table to CSV.
+To share the stats with your customers or with co-workers, you can Export the Market Share report in PDF, CSV or XLSX format.

 Do you have any other questions?
 Don’t hesitate to get in touch and we will keep building the FAQ.